tmray/tmray.github.com/_posts/2015-07-24-Year-ago-today.md

 It wasn't an app.
 It was just an email.
 Once I got over the fact it got R.E.M.'s "Losing my religion" in my head because of it's site name, I looked forward to it.

-Sometimes surprised my with things I had not thought were already a year old.
-Sometimes things I forgot I said was going to try.
+Sometimes surprised me with things I didn't think were already a year old or things I forgot I was going to try.

 My friends and family would even tell me "remember to put that in your thing!"
 They liked when I would send them update when their name showed up.